ucb-bar/fpga-zynq/README.md

 This step assumes that you have just generated the bitstream.
 Inside the Vivado GUI, select "Launch SDK".
 This will open up the Xilinx SDK preconfigured with the description of our hardware.
 In order to generate the FSBL, do the following:

-1) Select File -> Project -> Application Project
+1) Select _File -> Project -> Application Project_

-2) In the new window, type "FSBL" as the Project name, and ensure that the rest of the properties are correctly set (disregarding the greyed out "Location" field):
+2) In the new window, type "FSBL" as the Project name, and ensure that the rest of the properties are correctly set (disregarding the greyed out _Location_ field):

 <img src="https://s3-us-west-1.amazonaws.com/riscv.org/fpga-zynq-guide/FSBL.png" width="400"/>

-3) Select "Next", at which point you should be given a set of options.
-Select "Zynq FSBL" and "Finish".
+3) Select _Next_, at which point you should be given a set of options.
+Select _Zynq FSBL_ and _Finish_.

 4) The SDK will proceed to automatically compile the FSBL.
 You can see the progress in the Console.